How to Choose the Right Railings for Your Deck or Porch

 Infill – The infill refers to the space between your top and bottom rails.
 A variety of materials can be used in the infill, such as wood, composite, iron, or glass.

 Baluster – Balusters (sometimes called spindles or pickets) are the decorative components used in the infill to support the top rail.
 If the railings do not contain a bottom rail the balusters may run directly into the flooring.
+For safety, balusters need to be spaced closely enough to prevent small children or pets from slipping through.

 Five Deck Railing Considerations